gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 ```

-### Decision Strategy
+### Decision strategy
 We inspect the decision strategy.
 From the printout, we can see that when the prior risk level is 12% the optimal decision strategy is to first perform TRS testing.
 At the second decision stage, GRS should be conducted if the updated risk estimate is between 16% and 28% and otherwise no further testing should be conducted.
 Treatment should be provided to those who have a final risk estimate greater than 18%.
-Notice that the blank spaces in the table are states which have a probability of zero, which means that given this data it is impossible for the patient to have their risk estimate updated to those risk levels.
+Notice that the incompatible states are not included in the printout.
+The incompatible states are those that have a state probability of zero, which means that given this data it is impossible for the patient to have their risk estimate updated to those risk levels.

 ```julia
 julia> print_decision_strategy(diagram, Z, S_probabilities)